sit-2021-int214/028_Anime_Recommentation/term assignment [Group]/mid-term/exploratory.md

 ### My Step

 1. Define a question
-2. Search datasets from Kaggle
-3. Download Library and dataset
+2. Loading library and dataset
-4. Explore the dataset from the original dataset
-5. Cleaning Dataset
+3. Data Exploration
+4. Data Cleaning and Data Transformation
-6. Exploratory Data Analysis
+5. Data Analysis with Descriptive Statistics

 ## Define a question